jacobproffer/blog/content/travel/hiking-thingvellir-and-reykjadalur-valley.md

 ---
-title: "From the Airport to the South Coast of Iceland"
+title: "A Perfect Day in Iceland: Hiking Thingvellir and Reykjadalur Valley"
 date: 2024-06-19T13:37:48-04:00
-description: "Post description"
+description: "Discover the perfect day in Iceland, starting with a landing at the airport and unforgettable hikes in Thingvellir National Park and Reykjadalur Valley."
-images: ["/images/myles_detroit.jpg"]
+images: ["/images/reykjadalur_steam.jpg"]
 series: ["Iceland", "Iceland 2024"]
 tags: ["iceland", "airport", "hotel", "reykjadalur"]
 categories: ["travel"]
-thumbnail: "/images/myles_detroit.jpg"
+thumbnail: "/images/reykjadalur_steam.jpg"
 thumbnailAlt: ""
 ---